Olivia (Twelfth Night): Background

 Olivia is a beautiful lady of noble birth who lives in Illyria.
 Before the play begins, she lost her brother, her guardian, after her father died.
 This loss has made her grief-stricken and she has refused to see anyone who does not reside in her household and declared that she will be in mourning for seven years (The element itself, till seven years' heat, Shall not behold her face at ample view).

 Because of her wealth and beauty, Olivia attracts various men (Malvolio, Sir Andrew Aguecheek) who wish to marry her.
 The play begins with the Duke of Illyria, Orsino, pining away over his love for Olivia while she refuses to accept him as a suitor.
 Sir Andrew has been invited to her household by Sir Toby, and Andrew hopes to use his stay to make Olivia his bride.
 Malvolio uses his position as a steward to gain her affections.

 Despite all of the rumpus going on at her home, Olivia refuses all visitors until Orsino sends his new page, the protagonist of the play, Viola, to call on her.

 Viola has been recently shipwrecked and she has taken on the disguise of a boy so that she may work for Orsino with no one knowing her true identity.
 During the shipwreck, Viola was separated from her brother, Sebastian, and she believes that he has died.

-Olivia quickly falls in love with the witty Cesario (Viola's name when she is in disguise) because Cesario is unafraid of saying what he/she is thinking, even though Cesario never says anything nice to Olivia (except, of course, when speaking Orsino's messages).
+Olivia quickly falls in love with the witty Cesario (Viola's name when she is in disguise) because Cesario is unafraid of saying what they are thinking, even though Cesario never says anything nice to Olivia (except, of course, when speaking Orsino's messages).
 Cesario also compliments Olivia on her beauty, something that helps heal Olivia's heart from the losses she has recently incurred.

-Olivia attempts to woo the young Cesario/Viola and repeatedly asks/lures him to come back to her estate by using various tricks and problems.
+Olivia attempts to woo the young Cesario/Viola and repeatedly lures them to come back to her estate by using various tricks and problems.
 Olivia eventually concludes that she must marry him.
-However, in a case of mistaken identity, she marries Viola's twin brother, Sebastian.
+However, in a case of mistaken identity, she marries Viola's twin brother, Sebastian, after a chance encounter with him.
 However, all ends well because Sebastian and his sister are extremely similar.

 The climax of the play takes place at Olivia's estate.
 Here, Olivia and Sebastian are hastily married, Viola and Sebastian rediscover each other, Malvolio is rescued, and Orsino proposes to Viola.